KeyvanArj/cryptography-in-use/encoding/data-structure-encoding/README.md

 - SET, SET OF : Constructed, tag = 0x11

+`Primitive` method applies to simple types and types derived from simple types by implicit tagging.
+It requires that the length of the value be known in advance.
+`Constructed, definite-length` method applies to simple string types, structured types, types derived simple string types and structured types by implicit tagging, and types derived from anything by explicit tagging.
+It requires that the length of the value be known in advance.

 The header byte is always placed at the start of any ASN.1 encoding and is divides into three parts: the classification, the constructed bit, and the primitive type.
 The header byte is broken as shown here :

 - bits 8,7 : Classification